mb243/docker-spigot/README.md

 # Technical information about this image

 `start.sh` is set as the ENTRYPOINT in the Dockerfile. `start.sh` will `exec` java to make it PID 1, which allows it to receive SIGTERM from Docker and shut down gracefully whenever possible.

+`start.sh` lives on the volume.
+You can edit it to run additional commands at startup.
+If you break it, simply delete it and deploy a new container, and it will be replaced with the version from the image.
+Or, just replace it with [this one](https://github.com/mb243/docker-spigot/blob/master/images/ubuntu/minecraft/start.sh).